( cyclocane is a CYCLOne and hurriCANE tracker by hayley )

 1. NORTH INDIAN OCEAN AREA (MALAY PENINSULA WEST TO COAST OF AFRICA): A. TROPICAL CYCLONE SUMMARY: NONE.
 B. TROPICAL DISTURBANCE SUMMARY: NONE.
 C. SUBTROPICAL SYSTEM SUMMARY: NONE.

-1. WESTERN NORTH PACIFIC AREA (180 TO MALAY PENINSULA): A. TROPICAL CYCLONE SUMMARY: NONE.
+2. SOUTH INDIAN OCEAN AREA (135E WEST TO COAST OF AFRICA): A. TROPICAL CYCLONE SUMMARY: NONE.
 B. TROPICAL DISTURBANCE SUMMARY: NONE.
-C. SUBTROPICAL SYSTEM SUMMARY: NONE.
+C. SUBTROPICAL SYSTEM SUMMARY: NONE.// NNNNback to the top

 2. SOUTH PACIFIC AREA (WEST COAST OF SOUTH AMERICA TO 135 EAST): A. TROPICAL CYCLONE SUMMARY: NONE.
 B. TROPICAL DISTURBANCE SUMMARY: NONE.
 C. SUBTROPICAL SYSTEM SUMMARY: NONE.// NNNNback to the top

-IDD10610 Australian Government Bureau of Meteorology Northern Territory Tropical Cyclone Outlook for the Northern Region, including the Gulf of Carpentaria Issued at 2:15 pm CST on Friday 22 January 2021 for the period until midnight CST Monday 25 January 2021.
+IDD10610 Australian Government Bureau of Meteorology Northern Territory Tropical Cyclone Outlook for the Northern Region, including the Gulf of Carpentaria Issued at 2:15 pm CST on Saturday 30 April 2022 for the period until midnight CST Tuesday 3 May 2022.
 Existing Cyclones in the Northern Region: Nil.
-Potential Cyclones: A monsoon trough is forming across the northern Gulf of Carpentaria and will extend across the Top End this weekend.
-Once formed, the monsoon trough is expected to persist throughout much of next week.
-A weak tropical low may form within this trough over the weekend or early next week.
-Likelihood of a tropical cyclone in the Northern Region on: Saturday Very Low Sunday Very Low Monday Very Low NOTES: The likelihood is an estimate of the chance of each system being a tropical cyclone in the Region for each day.
+Potential Cyclones: There are no significant lows in the region and none are expected to develop within the next 7 days.
+Likelihood of a tropical cyclone in the Northern Region on: Sunday Very Low Monday Very Low Tuesday Very Low This will be the final Tropical Cyclone Outlook for the Northern Region until 1 November 2022.
+NOTES: The likelihood is an estimate of the chance of each system being a tropical cyclone in the Region for each day.
 Very Low: less than 5% Moderate: 20 to 50% Low: 5% to 20% High: over 50% The area of coverage for this outlook is the Ocean area south of 9S, between 125E and 142E, including the Gulf of Carpentaria, but excluding the area around Timor (northwest of 11S 125E, 11S 128E, 9S 128E).
 Copyright Commonwealth of Australia 2011, Bureau of Meteorology (ABN 92 637 533 532).
 Users of these web pages are deemed to have read and accepted the conditions described in the Copyright, Disclaimer, and Privacy statements (http://www.bom.gov.au/other/copyright.shtml).

-WWPS21 NFFN 212100 Tropical Disturbance Summary For area Equator to 25S, 160E to 120W ISSUED FROM RSMC NADI Jan 212248 UTC.
+WWPS21 NFFN 172100 Tropical Disturbance Summary For area Equator to 25S, 160E to 120W ISSUED FROM RSMC NADI May 172305 UTC.
 NO SIGNIFICANT TROPICAL DISTURBANCE ANALYSED OR FORECAST IN THE AREA.

 site by Hayley Croft